nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 14. Physics system for acceleration and deceleration
 15. Monsters' AI for attacking and moving.
 16. Render-To-Texture for full screen shader.
+17. Synchronizing with monitor refreshes without vsync using deltaTime. (mostly)

 # Libraries
 Only use OpenGL for the Graphic programming(glm, glfw, and glew libraries), the rest of the game is made from scratch.